 Learners will be able to identify the correct professional behaviours to display and carry out in their daily work.
 There should be very little unique evidence for this, as behaviours should be observed as part of the learner's practice.
-Teaching, learning, assessment and evidence produced for each of the other modules is integral and embedded and should contribute towards the confirmation that the learner behaviours are conducive to working as a pharmacy professional.
+Teaching, learning, assessment and evidence produced for each of the other modules should contribute towards the confirmation that the learner behaviours are conducive to working as a pharmacy professional.